-The Intensive-level Architectural Survey form for the entire NB-HCE Corridor, dated March 15, 2023, recommended no other portion of the NB-HCE corridor as eligible for listing in the NRHP.
-NJHPO's reply on April 4, 2023 concurred "due to a lack of significance in the broad patterns of automotive transportation history under National Register Criterion A; a lack of associations with significant persons under Criterion B; and a lack of technological significance or aesthetic distinction under Criterion C" (HPO Project #21-1041-6, HPO- D2023-005).
+Among the historic architectural resources identified within the APE-Architecture, the NJHPO previously determined the New Jersey Turnpike main stem, i.e., the first roadway in the New Jersey Turnpike System opened in 1951, not eligible for listing in the NRHP and as such, this historic resource was not evaluated further as part of the current survey.
+Similarly, the PSE&G Building and Former Tide Water Oil Company Pumping Station, were previously surveyed resources not recommended NRHP-eligible and not further evaluated as part of the intensive-level historic architectural survey.
+The Intensive-level Architectural Survey forms for the entire NB-HCE Corridor were submitted by the Authority on March 15, 2023, recommending no other portion of the NB-HCE corridor as eligible for listing in the NRHP.
+On April 4, 2023, the NJHPO concurred with the assessment "due to a lack of significance in the broad patterns of automotive transportation history under National Register Criterion A; a lack of associations with significant persons under Criterion B; and a lack of technological significance or aesthetic distinction under Criterion C" (HPO Project #21-1041-6; HPO Log #D2023-005).
+None of the remaining 32 historic architectural resources identified within the APE-Architecture and surveyed at the intensive level were determined eligible for listing in the NRHP by the NJHPO.